-This course consists of a series of weekly lectures on a topic in tropical medicine.
-Lectures will convey different themes in tropical medicine from one year to the next, with the theme reflected in the latter portion of the course title.
-For example, course may focus on the theme of global health policy.
-In so doing, it will expose students to a variety of global health issues, in which both background information and contemporary policy debate will be presented.
+This course consist of a series of weekly lectures on a topic in tropical medicine.
+Lectures will convey different themes in tropical medicine from one year to the next.
+The learning themes are global health policy, one health, globalization and the impact on Houston health, tropical medicine abroad, and tropical medicine research.

-Credits: 1 Term: 2, 3, 4, 5 Counts for 30 hr requirement: N Director: Dr. Peter Jay Hotez
+Credits: 1 Term: 3 Counts for 30 hr requirement: N Director: Dr. Peter Jay Hotez